AlexOstapyuk/Fruit-Fall/ReadME.txt

 3) I did not want the character to move out of the window frame, so I made restrictions to the key handler to only allow the character to move within the window

+4) I added a counter to the game, I decided to make a counter that involved printing images onto the screen instead of making the computer draw it out itself.
+It will only update the counter if a fruit that is visible hits the character image